Parallel work with durable fan-in

 from channels import send_email, send_push, send_slack, send_sms

-# Fan-in: each handle is durable.
-If push retries, email/sms/slack stay
+# Fan-in: await each handle to collect its result.
+If push retries, the

 results = [email, sms, slack, push]